wso2/ballerina-vscode/.github/pull_request_template.md

 > Describe migration steps and platforms on which migration has been tested

 ## Test environment
-> List all JDK versions, operating systems, databases, and browser/versions on which this feature/fix was tested
+> List all JDK versions and operating systems on which this feature/fix was tested

 ## Learning
 > Describe the research phase and any blog posts, patterns, libraries, or add-ons you used to solve the problem.